 Create Job From Template

 You can create a job from a template you have already saved, with or without the preselection of samples.
-Creating a job from a template follows the same wizard process, but the description, tasks, and other details are preconfigured.
+Creating a job from a template follows the same wizard process, but the details and tasks are prepopulated.

 - At the top of the job creation page, click Choose Job Template.

-- Select the template from the dropdown - typing ahead will narrow the options.
+- Find the template you want to use - typing ahead will narrow the options.

 - Click Choose Template.